 Birding along the Kamo River is relatively easy, as you only need to walk up and down the river.
 There are proper walkways, and many people hang out at the banks of the rivers all day.
 In the heat of the day, people are sunbathing or lying down; at lunchtime, they eat here, and people hang out at night.

-The Kamo River seems to be an essential part of Kyoto, as most locals and visitors seem to be attracted to this place.
+The Kamo River appears to be an integral part of Kyoto, as most locals and visitors are drawn to this location.
 I know I was, simply because it was in the main city, and birds are easy to spot here.

 When I was here for work, I stayed at the Travelodge Kawaramachi Kyoto, along the main street and a five-minute walk to the Kamo River.
-The convenience of staying here was incredible regarding logistics, convenience, and comfort.
-Everything was within arms reach.
+The convenience of staying here was incredible, particularly in terms of logistics, convenience, and comfort.
+Everything was within arm’s reach.

 Conclusion

-As this was my first time birdwatching at Kamo River in Kyoto, I must admit that it was probably some of the best I have done in Japan.
+As this was my first time birdwatching at the Kamo River in Kyoto, I must admit that it was probably one of the best experiences I have had in Japan.
 It was so easy, convenient, and hassle-free.
 When I return to Kyoto, I will definitely come here to do more birding.
+Check out some of the birding locations in Kyoto that I have covered in another article.

-During my work here, I also did birdwatching at Kyoto Imperial Park, one of the highlights of birding if you know where to go.
-The park is huge, but somehow, my bird instinct took me to the right place.
+During my time here, I also enjoyed birdwatching at Kyoto Imperial Park, one of the highlights of birding if you know where to look.
+The park is vast, but somehow, my bird instinct took me to the right place.
 I will post additional photos taken with my Canon R7 camera in another article.